 1. Use free stock photos of rooms found on Preveal.

-2. Download royalty-free Interior images for a fee at Shutterstock.
+2. Download royalty-free Interior images for a small fee at Shutterstock.

 I opened an account at Shutterstock.
 I searched for “interior” and “room interiors” to find a large selection of images.
 One of the jpegs I downloaded is the picture above.
 I then added my photograph to the wall above the couch using the free online service canva.com.
 You could also use Photoshop or another image software program to do the composite.